-This Addendum has been prepared as a supplement to the Campbell University Faculty Handbook.
-Faculty should consult the University Faculty Handbook for general guidance on faculty appointment, promotion, tenure, benefits, and responsibilities.
-The Divinity Addendum seeks to address matters unique to the Divinity Faculty.
+Campbell University Divinity School rests on the strong foundation of Campbell University, a faith-based university of the liberal arts, sciences, and professions that has provided transformational educational experiences since its founding in 1887.
+The Campbell University Faculty Handbook provides general guidance on matters such as faculty appointment, promotion, tenure, benefits, and responsibilities.
+This Divinity School Addendum supplements the Campbell University Faculty Handbook and addresses matters unique to the Divinity faculty.
 Unlike the undergraduate college structure presumed in the University Faculty Handbook, the Divinity School does not have departmental structure with various department chairs.
-In general the tasks assigned to the department chair in the University Faculty Handbook are tasks for the Assistant Dean in the Divinity School.
+In general, the tasks assigned to the department chair in the University Faculty Handbook are tasks for the Associate Dean in the Divinity School.
+The Associate Dean and I are available to you as you need assistance with any of the guidelines contained in the Faculty Handbook and Addendum.